Homecoming (Kanye West song): Composition and lyrics

 The song was originally known as "Home", with its theme of a tribute to West's hometown of Chicago maintained.

 Musically, "Homecoming" is an upbeat hip-hop song, with a duration of three minutes and twenty-six seconds (3:26).
 The track is a gospel-inflected jam, featuring an anthemic stadium beat and elements of pub rock.
 The song includes a raw, arena rock piano riff from Martin, which is looped.
 Martin plays an energetic piano, adding gospel elements.
 The instrumental of the song relies on the piano, as do the energetic minor chords.
 Its instrumentation also consists of percussion and heavy drums.

 According to the sheet music published at Musicnotes.com by EMI Music Publishing, the song is set in common time, with a moderate tempo of 88 beats per minute.
 "Homecoming" is written in the key of E minor, and Martin's vocal range spans from a low of D_{4} to a high of E_{5}.
-The musical composition uses four-measure phrases, which follow a basic chord progression of Em–D/F#–Em/G–G–Am_{7}–D/C–C_{maj7}–Bm_{7}.
+The musical composition uses four-measure phrases, which follow a basic chord progression of Em–D/F♯–Em/G–G–Am7–D/C–Cmaj7–Bm7.
 Opening on a hammering E minor triad, the song's piano arrangement begins off-beat and incorporates flourishes.
 Throughout the track, the noise of a cheering crowd can be heard faintly in the background.

 Lyrically, "Homecoming" serves as a love ode to Chicago from West and Martin.
 West uses introspection in a narrative that follows his bittersweet relationship with Chicago as his hometown across the song's two verses, personifying the city as a childhood sweetheart named Wendy.
 The rapper identifies her as "Windy" in the lyrics, mentioning that she "likes to blow trees".
 He acknowledges that the childhood sweetheart slipped away and expresses guilt over having left her for fame, not being able to feel at home after leaving despite rejection from her.
 The lyrics reference Common's "I Used to Love H.E.R.", a rap song that similarly tells of a metaphoric relationship with a woman.
 After each verse, Martin sings a smooth, sing-along pop chorus that poses the question of "Do you think about me now and then? / 'Cause I'm coming home again".
 His vocals were compared by The Observer and Digital Spy to that of musician and singer-songwriter Sting, frontman of the British post-punk band the Police.
 Despite being from Devon, United Kingdom, Martin sings of a memory of fireworks at Lake Michigan, one of the North American Great Lakes.
 The singer also croons on the chorus and he delivers the line "e-yo-oh-oh" in a reggae style, evoking Jamaican musician Bob Marley.